inveniosoftware/docs-invenio-rdm/docs/develop/topics/service.md

 # Building a service

 The service layer is a high-level entry point into your application.
 Often, you'll have a direct connection between e.g. a button in the UI and a single service method.
-The service layer contains the domain and business logic of the application and is e.g. responsible checking permissions, business-level validation and overall control flow.
+The service layer contains the domain and business logic of the application and is e.g. responsible for checking permissions, business-level validation and overall control flow.

 ## Designing a service

-Before you start writing you service, it's highly important you spend time on designing your service first.
-Clarify
+Before you start writing your service, it's highly important you spend time on designing your service first.
+Clearly

 - Define responsibilities
 - Define names

-As a service often define transactional boundaries in your code, which often implies that the domain objects will have a rather tight coupling.
+As a service often defines transactional boundaries in your code, this often implies that the domain objects will have a rather tight coupling.

 ## Directory structure

-A service normally split over multiple files.
+A service is normally split over multiple files.
 Below is an example of such a module structure:

 ```